 In this article, I will experiment with the notion of creating talent “from scratch”, as they say.
 It’s a hypothetical scenario of the highest order, but, why not?
 This is my article, after all.

 One of the pillars of my teaching philosophy is, that following the right strategy we can assign a random disciple to any chosen person and actually make that person talented at it.
-Basically, what I mean by that, is that everyone is capable of becoming talented in any disciple; I don’t believe that there are “special people”; If Mozart was growing up in Africa, he wouldn’t have been the Mozart we perceive today.
+Basically, what I mean by that, is that everyone is capable of becoming talented in any disciple; I don’t believe that there are “special people”; If Mozart was growing up in the beautiful Port Talbot in Wales for instance, he wouldn’t have been the Mozart we perceive today.

 If you have read through my articles, you’ll find that I strongly believe that the notion of talent was actually invented.
 It was invented by innocently gullible people who simply can’t do an action in the same way some other people can, and at the same time, they admire that action those people do.
 This “admired action” doesn’t necessarily have to be ethical, noble or generally politically or otherwise well perceived; often, we hear people say, he is a “talented thief”, or “he is a great gambler”.

 So, talent is a simple admiration for a skill that we haven’t practised properly, in order to be able to reach a universally admired level of that skill.
 Talent is a trivial, non-important notion.
 If you could paint a person’s face and the depiction is so convincing like a mirror to that face, then, for some, you are talented.
 However, your painting immediately compared to Picasso’s abilities, and your talent loses at least half of its value.
 Oh, and I do not believe in auras, inclinations, flairs and all that nonsense.

 So, can you instil talent?
 Can you make someone who is “untalented” per se in a disciple, to become “talented” in that disciple?
 Well, I believe you can, and I’ll try to explore this a bit in this article.